UK Tabloids Doxxed the 'Hero' Hacker Who Stopped a Global Cyberattack

 Most news from the larger media companies and the networks, however - especially the regurgitated "breaking news" from 24/7 cable news networks - is just gossip.
 Long gone are the days of covering stories with journalistic integrity (see CNN and the 1991 Gulf War, compared to Wolf Blitzer's "The Situation Room", for comparison's sake.)

-Transparancy (Score:4, Insightful)
+Transparancy (Score:5, Insightful)

 Re: (Score:1)